-If you are a dropshipper using a Chinese supplier, e.g. AliExpress, then most likely these sales will be considered out of scope for VAT.
+Prior to 2021, if you were a dropshipper using a Chinese supplier, e.g. AliExpress, then these were considered out of scope for UK VAT.
 Have a read of our VAT for Dropshippers post for a more detailed treatment.

 The correct answer will depend on a number of factors, so ask us when you are ready to extract money from your business.
 Visit our Tax Calculator page for some straightforward guidance that applies for most cases.
 In summary, ensure that:

 We provide advice on all of these points as standard as part of our Accounting service.